strigo/wryte/README.md

 The console output, on the other hand, might require formatting.
 Wryte's priority is to simplify and standardize the way we print and ship log messages, not to allow you to just view console logs anyway you want.
 I might add something in the future to allow to format console messages.

-To make sure you can still print out messages formatted the way you want, without utilizing `Wryte`, you can simply pass your formatter instance when adding a handler, e.g:
+I don't wanna cut off your arm, so to make sure you can still print out messages formatted the way you want, without utilizing `Wryte`, you can simply pass your formatter instance when adding a handler, e.g:

 ```python
 import logging